techidaily/site-win11-tips/source/_posts/rectifying-the-application-could-not-load-qt-plugin-error.md

  As the error message hints, reinstalling the app might fix the problem.
 When reinstalling the app, make sure you get it from its official website, to avoid any future problems.

- If you're having issues getting rid of the app, check out[how to fix Windows when it won't allow you to uninstall a program](https://www.makeuseof.com/windows-cant-uninstall-program-fix/) .
+ If you're having issues getting rid of the app, check out [how to fix Windows when it won't allow you to uninstall a program](https://www.makeuseof.com/windows-cant-uninstall-program-fix/) .

 ## 6\.
 Uninstall Any Recent Windows Updates